 Indoor cycling is exploding in popularity and is projected to keep growing for the next ten years!
-Ride-simulating software like Zwift makes riding indoors as fun as playing video games.
+Ride-simulating software like Wahoo X makes riding indoors as fun as playing video games.
 Many other people are also getting into indoor cycling for its cardiovascular, low-impact health benefits.

 Whatever your reason, if you’re starting indoor cycling resistance training, you have two main options for equipment – an indoor trainer or a stationary exercise bike.